We found 3 family medicine practitioners who accept Humana HMO near Tigerton, WI.

-Dr. Cynthia Egan sees patients in Clintonville, WI, Shawano, WI, and Tigerton, WI.
-Her medical specialty is family medicine.
-Her average rating from her patients is 4.0 stars out of 5.
-Dr. Egan's clinical interests include menopause, menstrual disorders, and cryotherapy.
-She is affiliated with ThedaCare.
-Dr. Egan accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-She is a graduate of Medical College of Wisconsin.
+Dr. Cynthia Egan is a family medicine physician in Clintonville, WI, Shawano, WI, and Tigerton, WI.
+She has a 4.0 out of 5 star average patient rating.
+Areas of expertise for Dr. Egan include menopause, menstrual disorders, and cryotherapy.
+Dr. Egan is professionally affiliated with ThedaCare.
+She honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+She attended medical school at Medical College of Wisconsin.

 Clinical interests: Menopause, Thyroid Problems, Cryosurgery, Depression, Osteoporosis, Musculoskeletal Pain, Neck ...
 (Read more)

-Dr. Michael Williams is a physician who specializes in family medicine.
-In addition to English, Dr. Williams (or staff) speaks Spanish and Chinese.
-He is affiliated with ThedaCare.
-He attended the University of Colorado Denver School of Medicine and then went on to complete his residency at McKay-Dee Hospital Center.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Williams honors.
+Dr. Michael Williams works as a family practitioner.
+Dr. Williams (or staff) speaks the following languages: Spanish and Chinese.
+He is professionally affiliated with ThedaCare.
+Dr. Williams's education and training includes medical school at the University of Colorado Denver School of Medicine and residency at McKay-Dee Hospital Center.
+He is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Conditions / Treatments